SchweizerischeBundesbahnen/scion-workbench/docs/site/sponsoring.md

 ***
 ### SBB Swiss Federal Railways
-SCION Workbench and SCION Microfrontend Platform emerged from development at [SBB][link-sponsor-sbb] in building a revolutionary traffic management system.
+SCION Workbench and SCION Microfrontend Platform emerged from development at [SBB][link-sponsor-sbb] in building a Traffic Management System.
 SBB is the main contributor of the project.
 We would like to thank SBB which supports open source software and made SCION possible in the first place.

 [![SBB Swiss Federal Railways](/docs/logo/sbb.png)][link-sponsor-sbb]